 God: The narrator, of course, thinks God is the Big Bad and calls him The Enemy.

 Good Angel, Bad Angel: A very in-depth example, as Lewis gives us a view about what actually motivates the little devil to whisper suggestions in The Patient's ear.
-Subverted as well, as the standard cartoony image of devils (with pronged tails and cloven hooves, etc.) is explicitly Jossed by Screwtape; he calls it one way devils keep humans from thinking of them as dangerous.
+Subverted as well, as the standard cartoon image of devils (with pronged tails and cloven hooves, etc.) is explicitly Jossed by Screwtape; he calls it one way devils keep humans from thinking of them as dangerous.

 Holier Than Thou: Described by Screwtape as "the strongest and most beautiful of the vices".
+He also says that those who embrace it "[make] better sport in Hell than" hedonists or even Evil Overlords.

 Horny Devils: Inverted.
 Screwtape describes sexual temptation as a subject "of considerable tedium" and wastes no paper discussing it, as both he and Wormwood already know all there is to know about the methods in question.